StellarWarp/CombinativeClass/README.md

         auto ABC_SetDefault(this auto&& self) { return self.Setter_ABC(0,0,0); }
     };
 #else
-	// VS Intellisense has same problem in lambda with concept constraint
+	// VS Intellisense has some problem in lambda with concept constraint
 	// this is the alternative form for custom condition struct CustomCondition : impl_for<>
 	{